redhat-cop/operator-utils/README.md

 ## Utility Methods

-Prior to version v2.x the general philosophy of this library was that new operator would inherint from REcorncileBase and in doing so they would havbe access to a bunch of utility methods.
+Prior to version v2.x the general philosophy of this library was that new operator would inherit from `ReconcilerBase` and in doing so they would have access to a bunch of utility methods.
-With release v2.0.0 a new approach is avaibale.
-Utility methods are callable by any operator havintg to inehrit.
-This makes it easier to use this library and does not conflict with autogenerate code from kube-builder and operator-sdk.
+With release v2.0.0 a new approach is available.
+Utility methods are callable by any operator having to inherit.
+This makes it easier to use this library and does not conflict with autogenerate code from `kube-builder` and `operator-sdk`.
-Most of the Utility methods receive a `context.Context` parameter.
+Most of the Utility methods receive a context.Context parameter.
 Normally this context must be initialized with a `logr.Logger` and a `rest.Config`.
 Some utility methods may require more, see each individual documentation.

 Utility methods are currently organized in the following folders:

 1. crud: idempotent create/update/delete functions.
 2. discoveryclient: methods related to the discovery client, typically used to load `apiResource` objects.
 3. dynamicclient: methods related to building client based on object whose type is not known at compile time.
 4. templates: utility methods for dealing with templates whose output is an object or a list of objects.

 ## Idempotent Methods to Manipulate Resources